mrmans0n/smart-location-lib/README.md

 ## Geofencing

-This is still experimental.
-Please notify me of any problems you might find with it.

 We can add geofences and receive the information when we enter, exit or dwell in a Geofence.
 The geofences are defined by a GeofenceModel, and you should use the requestId as a identifier.

 We can add and remove geofences with a similar syntax as all the others.